thephez/backup-readme/core/markdown/core-ref-p2p-network-data-messages.md

 The [`mempool` message](core-ref-p2p-network-data-messages#mempool) requests the <<glossary:TXIDs>> of transactions that the receiving <<glossary:node>> has verified as valid but which have not yet appeared in a <<glossary:block>>.
 That is, transactions which are in the receiving node's memory pool.
 The response to the [`mempool` message](core-ref-p2p-network-data-messages#mempool) is one or more [`inv` messages](core-ref-p2p-network-data-messages#inv) containing the TXIDs in the usual <<glossary:inventory>> format.

 Sending the [`mempool` message](core-ref-p2p-network-data-messages#mempool) is mostly useful when a program first connects to the network.
 Full nodes can use it to quickly gather most or all of the unconfirmed transactions available on the network; this is especially useful for miners trying to gather transactions for their transaction fees.
 SPV clients can set a filter before sending a `mempool` to only receive transactions that match that filter; this allows a recently-started client to get most or all unconfirmed transactions related to its wallet.

-[block:callout]
-{
-  "type": "info",
+> 📘 InstantSend and ChainLock Synchronization
+>
-  "body": "Dash Core 0.15.0 expanded the mempool message to include syncing of [InstantSend Lock](core-ref-p2p-network-instantsend-messages#islock) inventories.
+> Dash Core 0.15.0 expanded the mempool message to include syncing of [InstantSend Lock](core-ref-p2p-network-instantsend-messages#islock) inventories.
 Additionally, nodes now attempt to sync their mempool with peers at startup by default (limited to peers using protocol version 70216 or higher).
-This allows nodes to more quickly detect any double-spend attempts as well as show InstantSend lock status correctly for transactions received while offline.\n\nDash Core 0.17.0 expanded the mempool message to include syncing of [ChainLock](core-ref-p2p-network-instantsend-messages#clsig) inventories.
-This allows nodes to more quickly show ChainLock status correctly after being offline.", "title": "InstantSend and ChainLock Synchronization" }
+This allows nodes to more quickly detect any double-spend attempts as well as show InstantSend lock status correctly for transactions received while offline.

+Dash Core 0.17.0 expanded the mempool message to include syncing of [ChainLock](core-ref-p2p-network-instantsend-messages#clsig) inventories.
+This allows nodes to more quickly show ChainLock status correctly after being offline.
-[/block]

 The `inv` response to the [`mempool` message](core-ref-p2p-network-data-messages#mempool) is, at best, one node's view of the network---not a complete list of every <<glossary:unconfirmed transaction>> on the network.
 Here are some additional reasons the list might not be complete:

 * The [`mempool` message](core-ref-p2p-network-data-messages#mempool) is not currently fully compatible with the [`filterload` message](core-ref-p2p-network-control-messages#filterload)'s `BLOOM_UPDATE_ALL` and `BLOOM_UPDATE_P2PUBKEY_ONLY` flags.
 Mempool transactions are not sorted like in-block transactions, so a transaction (tx2) spending an <<glossary:output>> can appear before the transaction (tx1) containing that output, which means the automatic filter update mechanism won't operate until the second-appearing transaction (tx1) is seen---missing the first-appearing transaction (tx2).
 It has been proposed in [Bitcoin Core issue #2381](https://github.com/bitcoin/bitcoin/issues/2381) that the transactions should be sorted before being processed by the filter.